 The Haiku Challenge

-Can your children write a haiku to celebrate the Tokyo 2020* Olympic and Paralympic Games?
+Can your students write a haiku to celebrate the Tokyo 2020* Olympic and Paralympic Games?

-The Haiku Challenge encourages children aged 5–18 to celebrate the spirit of the Olympic and Paralympics Games by learning more about Japan and its culture and writing a haiku to celebrate Tokyo 2020.
-Children who enter their haiku by the extended deadline of 28 May 2021 will be in with a chance of winning some exclusive prizes, including signed Team GB/ParalympicsGB kit, a personalised Get Set poster featuring their haiku, and a Get Set writing set!
+The Haiku Challenge encourages students aged 5–18 to celebrate the spirit of the Olympic and Paralympics Games by learning more about Japan and its culture and writing a haiku to celebrate Tokyo 2020.

 Entries into the Haiku Challenge should: